Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Adaptive Estimators

-The proposed estimator is attractive because it does not need any assumptions on $f_1$, but it would not work well when the dimension of $\bm{X}$ is high.
-This is a common problem in nonparametric estimation.
+\begin{rem} The second proposed estimator is robust because it does not require any model assumptions on $f_1$, but it would not work well when the dimension of $x$ is high, as is common in any nonparametric estimation. \end{rem}

-\begin{rem} When $Y$ is also discrete, the fully nonparametric approach proposed in Appendix 2 of \citet{riddles16} can be used.
-For example, if both $X$ and $Y$ are binary, $\pi(x,y)=P(R=1\mid x,y)$ takes four possible values.
-Since the fully nonparametric approach is based on the maximum likelihood, it is the same as the solution of \eqref{2.3} if the estimates of all $\pi(x,y)$ satisfy $0<\hat{\pi}(x,y)<1$; otherwise, there are no solutions.
-However, the estimator of the fully nonparametric approach always has a solution.
-In that sense, the fully nonparametric approach is better than {our proposed method}.
-Our proposed estimator also does not have a solution when it does not satisfy the conditions.
-Surprisingly, however, the fully nonparametric approach has exactly the same solution as our proposed estimator.
-The proof is given in Appendix C. Therefore, when $X$ and $Y$ are discrete, the fully nonparametric approach always has a solution, and it gives the best estimator. \end{rem}

-Estimation of the variance is also a difficult problem in semiparametric estimation, because it requires some nonparametric estimates other than the parameters of interest.
-To estimate such functions, a common approach is to use the Horvitz-Thompson type estimator with an estimated response mechanism, but it can be unstable \citep[see][\S 4]{morikawa16}.
-However, by using Theorem 1 and Theorem 2, a much more stable variance estimator for $V^*$ can be obtained.